agoodshort/nvim/README.md

 ### LSPs, formatters and linters

-DOcumentation on the configuration of LSPs, formatters and linters is available in this [README.md](lua/agoodshort/plugins/lsp-formatter-linter/README.md)
+Documentation on the configuration of LSPs, formatters and linters is available in this [README.md](lua/agoodshort/plugins/lsp-formatter-linter/README.md)

 ### Search and replace